Peruvian Primrose Willow

 Ludwigia peruviana

-peruvian primrose willow, photographed at southwest Boynton Beach along Military Trail, Palm Beach County, in August 2013.
+Peruvian primrose willow, photographed at Loxahatchee National Wildlife Refuge, Boynton Beach, Palm Beach County, in September 2013.

 Without question, it's a pretty plant, with its bright yellow four-petal flower and long, lance-like leaves.
 It's also an invasive one.